hmunfru/fiware-sdc/doc/installation-guide.rst

 Chef server cookbook repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The FI-WARE cookbook repository is in FI-WARE SVN repository.
+The FIWARE cookbook repository is in FIWARE SVN repository.
 To upload the recipes into the chef server you need:

 -  To dowload the svn repository (yum install svn if not installed):